 Sports & Entertainment

-The Air Canada Centre (ACC) is a multi-purpose indoor sporting arena located on Bay Street in the Entertainment District.
+Scotiabank Arena is one of Canada’s premiere sport and entertainment venues located on Bay Street in the Entertainment District.
 It is the home of the Toronto Maple Leafs of the National Hockey League (NHL), the Toronto Raptors of the National Basketball Association (NBA) and the Toronto Rock of the National Lacrosse League (NLL).
 Scotiabank Arena also hosts other events, such as concerts, political conventions and esport competitions.

 Rogers Centre is a multi-purpose stadium situated just southwest of the CN Tower.
 It is home to the Toronto Blue Jays of Major League Baseball (MLB).
 While it is primarily a sports venue, it also hosts other large-scale events such as conventions, trade fairs, concerts, travelling carnivals, and monster truck shows.